syntax-error7/DynamicLogger-with-Typescript-Transformer/README.md

 `dynamic-logger` automatically injects in-scope local variables into your log calls at compile time, allowing you to dynamically control which variables are logged at runtime via an external configuration file.

+## WARNING

+This module won't work if you are using a typescript bundler (such as vite, webpack, tsup, esbuild, etc.).
+The local variables injected by the custom typescript transformer are being removed by the bundler as a part of code simplification or tree shaking.

 ## Motivation

 Manually adding variable names into log statements requires code to be re-deployed, which is undesirable.